yohannd1/cuca-sv/README.md

 ## building / testing

+I want this project to eventually target FPGAs.
+Beware that I'm a novice FPGA programmer, though!

 At the moment I'm using [Icarus Verilog](https://steveicarus.github.io/iverilog/) for everything, though it doesn't work for synthesis.
 I'll think more about this later.